List of Luke Cage characters

 Luke Cage is an American streaming television series created for Netflix by Cheo Hodari Coker, based on the Marvel Comics character of the same name.
 It is set in the Marvel Cinematic Universe (MCU), sharing continuity with the films of the franchise, and is the third in a series of shows that lead up to a Defenders crossover miniseries.

 The series stars Mike Colter as Luke Cage, a former convict with superhuman strength and unbreakable skin who now fights crime.
 Simone Missick, Theo Rossi, Rosario Dawson, and Alfre Woodard also star.
-Colter reprises his role from the series Jessica Jones, while Dawson returns after portraying the character Claire Temple in the other Marvel Netflix series.
-Mahershala Ali and Erik LaRay Harvey also star in the first season, while Gabrielle Dennis and Mustafa Shakir joined the cast for the second season.
+Colter reprises his role from the series Jessica Jones, while Dawson returns as Claire Temple from previous Marvel Netflix series.
+Mahershala Ali and Erik LaRay Harvey also star in the first season, while Gabrielle Dennis and Mustafa Shakir joined the cast for the second season, which also featured Jessica Henwick, Finn Jones, and Stephen Rider in separate single episodes.
 In addition to original characters, several characters based on various Marvel properties also appear throughout the series.

+Colter and Jones reprise their roles in the Marvel Studios Disney+ series Daredevil: Born Again (2025–present).